FaridSafi/react-native-google-places-autocomplete/README.md

 **Step 2.**

-Get your [Google Places API keys](https://developers.google.com/maps/documentation/places/web-service/get-api-key/) and enable "Google Places API Web Service" (NOT Android or iOS) in the console.
+Get your [Google Places API keys](https://developers.google.com/maps/documentation/places/web-service/get-api-key/) and enable the appropriate API in the console:

+- **For Legacy API:** Enable "Google Places API Web Service" (NOT Android or iOS)
+- **For New Places API:** Enable "Places API (New)" at https://console.cloud.google.com/apis/library/places.googleapis.com

 Billing must be enabled on the account.

 **Step 3.**